 \subsection{Aerial Platforms Characteristics}

-Three types of aerial platforms are advocated to host the RSS technology, namely, UAVs, HAPS and LEO satellites.
+Three types of aerial platforms can be used to host RSS technology, namely UAVs, HAPS nodes, and LEO satellites.
 These platforms are usually deployed at different altitudes and target different coverage areas.
 Specifically, UAVs are deployed around 100 m altitude (and can operate up to 300 m \cite{3gpp2017enhanced}), to serve an area below 5 km radius \cite{alzenad20173,Mozaffari2019}.
-On the other hand, HAPS are quasi-stationary platforms positioned in the stratosphere at an altitude between 17 and 50 km.
-However, most HAPS projects are targeting the 20 km altitude due to its preferred atmospheric characteristics for the platform stability and communication quality \cite{kurt2020vision}.
-Thus, HAPS has a much wider footprint than UAVs, that spans from 40 to 100 km for high throughput \cite{kurt2020vision,sahabul2021} and can go up to 500 km according to the International Telecommunications Union (ITU) \cite{ITU_F1500}.
-Finally, LEO satellites orbit around the Earth at an altitude between 400 and 2000 km, with an orbital period between 88 and 127 minutes \cite{3gpp2017Technical}.
+By contrast, HAPS nodes are quasi-stationary platforms positioned in the stratosphere at an altitude between 17 and 50 km.
+However, most HAPS projects target an altitude of 20 km due to its preferred atmospheric characteristics for the platform stability and communication quality \cite{kurt2020vision}.
+Thus, HAPS systems have a much wider footprint than UAVs that spans from 40 to 100 km for high throughput \cite{kurt2020vision,sahabul2021} and can go up to 500 km according to the International Telecommunications Union (ITU) \cite{ITU_F1500}.
+Finally, LEO satellites orbit the earth at an altitude between 400 and 2,000 km, with an orbital period between 88 and 127 minutes \cite{3gpp2017Technical}.
 Accordingly, LEO satellites have the largest coverage footprint.
-Nevertheless, the coverage area significantly depends on the satellite's altitude, the elevation angle, and the coverage scheme, .i.e, whether it is using a spot or a wide communication beam.
+Nevertheless, the coverage area significantly depends on the satellite's altitude, elevation angle, and coverage scheme (i.e., whether it uses a spot or wide communication beam).
 Consequently, the LEO satellite's footprint has a radius between hundreds and thousands of kilometers \cite{fossa1998overview,cakaj2016coverage,su2019broadband}.
-To communicate with UAVs and HAPS, a UE can use the same device as to communicate with the terrestrial BS.
-However, a different equipment is needed to communicate with LEO satellites, since it requires LEO tracking, either mechanically or electronically, in order to compensate for the satellite motion and achieve a reliable communication \cite{3gpp2017Technical}.
+To communicate with UAVs and HAPS nodes, UE can use the same device as it would to communicate with a terrestrial BS.
+However, different equipment is needed to communicate with LEO satellites, since they require LEO tracking, either mechanically or electronically, in order to compensate for the satellite motion and achieve a reliable communication \cite{3gpp2017Technical}.